Strength of a Knight

 Reason of a Scholar

 The third Pillar is the Scholar.
-As mentioned before, these “wise men” (賢者) were made masters of the kingdom’s largest library.
-These Grand Archives were the repository for all knowledge Lothric had collected over the course of its long history, and it was the job of the scholars to study its vast contents, presumably so they could advise the king when appropriate.
-While exploring the area, we pass by large telescopes and armillary spheres among the tables, candlesticks, and books scattered about the library.
-If the scholars are using astronomical tools to perform their own observations of the natural world, then their role isn’t limited to just reading up on others’ discoveries.
-Knowing everything there is to know about the universe fell within their domain, which would be valued by the royalty and thus may be why the Grand Archives has a direct bridge to the prince’s chambers.
+As stated earlier, these “wise men” (賢者) were made masters of the kingdom’s largest library.
+These Grand Archives were the repository for all knowledge that Lothric had collected over the course of its long history, and it was the job of the scholars to preserve and study its vast contents.
+Why?
+To advise the king when appropriate.
+The building is covered with statues of the monarch holding a globe, historically a symbol of dominion over the world — and he must know the world to hold dominion over it.
+And so, ink on parchment wasn’t the only thing the scholars were surveying.
+Large telescopes and armillary spheres sit among the tables, candlesticks, and books scattered about the library.
+If the scholars are using astronomical tools to perform their own observations of the natural world, then their role isn’t limited to just reading up on others’ discoveries; not limited to just grander cosmological inquiries even.

 Ring with a portrait engraved with the image of a wise man.
 Boosts intelligence.